 Bond University is recognised as an accredited Australian university by the Tertiary Education Quality and Standards Agency (TEQSA).
 In Australia, education and training is a shared responsibility of all Commonwealth, State and Territory governments.
 Education, training and employment ministers collectively own and are responsible for the Australian Qualifications Framework (AQF).

-As a member of the Association of Commonwealth Universities and Universities Australia, and a signatory to the Provision of Education to International Students Code of Practice and Guidelines for Australian Universities, April 2005, Bond has strong national and international links.
+As a member of Universities Australia, and a signatory to the Provision of Education to International Students Code of Practice and Guidelines for Australian Universities, April 2005, Bond has strong national and international links.